 Consideration will be given to whether the alleged perpetrator should be excluded from school according to the school’s behaviour policy

-If children services decide there will be no further action a thorough investigation will be carried out in school using the school’s usual disciplinary procedure
+If children services decide there will be no further action a thorough investigation will be carried out in school using the school’s usual Behaviour procedure/sanctions.

 If the school, consider a safeguarding risk is still present then a full risk assessment will be carried out with a date set for follow up review.